When the Church becomes politically powerful and culturally ascendant, it needs a court jester. Or two. Or 50.

 Website Cover Image: Stańczyk (c.
 1480–1560), the most famous court jester in Polish history.
 From a painting by Jan Matejko.

 [You may be asking yourself, “What ever happened to The Wittenburg Door?
-Well, we’re still inside the belly of the whale, wondering where the light switch is.
-If we ever get regurgitated onto the shore, we’ll let you know.
-The static Door website can be viewed, perfectly preserved as it appeared sometime in 2008, here.]
+Well, it’s been inside the belly of the whale since 2008, wondering where the light switch is.
+But The Door is about to be regurgitated out onto the shore and come back to life in 2021.
+Keep watching wittenburgdoor.com for the latest!]